 Spinal stenosis develops when conditions like arthritis and degenerative disc disease lead to narrowing of the spinal canal.
 If you're experiencing back pain and other problems due to spinal stenosis, interventional pain management physician Nicolas Maxymiv, DO, of Richmond Spine Interventions and Pain Center can help.
-At their Midlothian, Virginia, location, Dr. Maxymiv and his team use nonsurgical methods to relieve nerve compression and reduce the symptoms of spinal stenosis.
+At their Midlothian, Virginia, and Richmond, Virginia, locations, Dr. Maxymiv and his team use nonsurgical methods to relieve nerve compression and reduce the symptoms of spinal stenosis.
 Find out more by calling the office or booking an appointment online today.

 Spinal stenosis is a disorder that reduces the space in your spinal canal, typically due to changes relating to the aging process.

 Over time, wear-and-tear affects the discs that cushion your vertebrae and provide stabilization for your spine.
 The result is that the discs don't work as efficiently and the pressure in your spine increases.